-There were 8,200 live applications in the planning system across NI at the end of December 2021; an increase of 2.8% from 7,978 at the end of December 2020, but a decrease of 2.9% from 8,448 at the end of the previous quarter.
+There were 7,973 live applications in the planning system across NI at the end of June 2022, representing decreases of 3.2% from 8,236 at the end of March 2022, and 6.4% from 8,517 at the end of the June 2021.

-An increase in the live count is due to fewer applications being processed, i.e. decided or withdrawn, compared with applications received over a given period.
-The increase in the live count over the year suggests that the coronavirus pandemic and resulting restrictions have had a greater impact on the ability of planning authorities to process applications, alongside the high volume of applications being received in recent quarters.
+A decrease in the live count is due to fewer applications being received, compared with applications processed, i.e. decided or withdrawn over a given period.
+The decrease in the live count over the year suggests that the impact felt from the coronavirus pandemic in relation to the ability of planning authorities to process applications has subsided.

-Over one-fifth of all live applications in the planning system at the end of December 2021 were over one year old (21.6%); a slight increase from the proportion reported for the end of December 2020 (19.9%).
+Almost one-quarter of all live applications in the planning system at the end of June 2022 were over one year old (24.7%); an increase from the proportion reported at the end of March 2022 (22.5%).
 Refer to Table 1.3.

-The proportion of live applications over one year old at the end of December 2021 varied across councils, ranging from 29.8% in Armagh City, Banbridge and Craigavon to 4.7% in Mid and East Antrim (Figure 1.5).
+The proportion of live applications over one year old at the end of June 2022 varied across councils, ranging from 33.3% in Armagh City, Banbridge and Craigavon to 6.8% in Mid and East Antrim (Figure 1.5).

-Fig 1.5 Live applications by council & time in the planning system at end of December 2021
+Fig 1.5 Live applications by council & time in the planning system at end of June 2022

-Comparing the end of December 2021 with the same point a year earlier, the proportion of live cases in the system for over a year increased across six councils, with the increase greatest in Antrim and Newtownabbey (up from 5.1% to 11.3%) and Armagh City, Banbridge and Craigavon (up from 23.7% to 29.8%).
-The remaining five councils reported a decrease in the proportion of live cases over the year with the decrease greatest in Mid and East Antrim (down from 9.9% to 4.7%).
+Comparing the end of June 2022 with the same point a year earlier, the proportion of live cases in the system for over a year increased across ten councils, with the increase greatest in Lisburn and Castlereagh (up from 19.2% to 30.7%).
+The remaining council, Ards and North Down, reported a decrease in the proportion of live cases over the year (down from 26.6% to 25.8%).
 Refer to Table 1.4.